- Purchase the complete Expat Arrivals Belgium Guide (PDF)

-Due to its small geographic size and well-established transport network, expats will find that getting around Belgium is relatively easy.
-The country has an extensive train network, Belgian cities all have bus networks, some have trams, and Brussels has an established metro system.
+Thanks to its small geographic size and well-established transport network, Belgium is a relatively easy country to get around.
+The country has an extensive train network.
+Belgian cities all have bus networks, some have trams, and Brussels has an established metro system too.

 Public transport in Belgium

-Belgium has a well-established and efficient rail network, which offers the best way of getting around the country.
-Brussels, Antwerp and Charleroi all have very good urban rail networks, while Brussels also has a metro system, which offers the best way to navigate the city.
+The country has a comprehensive and efficient rail network that offers the best way of getting around Belgium.
+Brussels and Antwerp have excellent urban rail networks, while Brussels also has a metro system, which offers the best way to navigate the city.

-Belgium has an established bus network for both inner-city and intercity travel.
-However, buses are not as popular as trains for getting around Belgium, except in the rural Ardennes region, which has few rail lines.
+Belgium has an established bus network for both inner- and intercity travel.
+However, buses are not as popular as trains for getting around Belgium.

-A number of Belgian cities have tram lines, including Brussels, Antwerp and Ghent.
-A coastal tram system offers travel along the whole Belgian coast.
-In Brussels, the tram is integrated with the metro system, making it a convenient means of travel around the city.
+Several Belgian cities have tram lines, including Brussels, Antwerp and Ghent.
+In Brussels, the tram is integrated with the metro system, making it a convenient means of travelling around the city.

 Taxis are plentiful in Belgian towns and cities, with numerous private companies offering services.
-Taxis don't all look the same but can be identified by the taxi sign on the vehicle's roof.
-Metered taxis generally operate in different zones in a city, and offer variable rates.
+They don't all look the same, but they can usually be identified by the taxi sign on the vehicle's roof.
+Metered taxis generally operate in different zones and offer variable rates.
 It’s best to negotiate the fare before setting off on a journey.

 Driving in Belgium

-With such an extensive public transport network, expats living in Belgium will find that it’s not necessary to own a car.
-However, those wishing to have their own vehicle will find that driving in Belgium is quite easy.
+With such an extensive public transport network, most expats living in Belgium will find that it’s not necessary to own a car.
+But those wishing to have a vehicle will find that driving in Belgium is straightforward.

-Roads in Belgium are well maintained and toll-free motorways connect all major towns and cities.
+Roads in Belgium are typically well maintained.
+Toll-free motorways connect all major towns and cities.
 One thing that expats may take a while to get used to is the road signage, which can be confusing at times.
-Road signs in Belgium are generally bilingual, but road signs in more rural areas are often written in either French or Flemish.
-This can be confusing as place names can have different spellings in French and Flemish and may suddenly change from one language to the other, depending on the region.
+Road signs in Belgian cities are largely bilingual, but road signs in more rural areas are usually written in either French or Flemish.
+This can be confusing as place names can be spelt differently in French and Flemish and signage may suddenly change from one language to the other, depending on the region.

 Air travel in Belgium